unibo-spe/spe-slides/content/10-ddd/_index.md

 - DDD does not enforce a particular architecture

-- Any is fine as long the model is integer
+- Any is fine as long as the model keeps its integrity

 - Layered architectures are well suited to preserve models' integrity